hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 #### Forms

-Don't use a form or form elements in a Flyout, this type of content is often complex and more appropriate on its own page.
+Don't use a form in a Flyout, whether the function is creating an object, or updating an existing one.
+This type of content is often complex and more appropriate on its own page, or in the case of a simple form, within a [Modal](/components/modal).

 !!!
 Dont